Culinary Entrepreneurship: New York

 Learn from the Pros

 For this 90-hour course, we've assembled an incredible group of entrepreneurs and hospitality leaders to share their expertise, successes, setbacks and secrets.
-Their insights will help you envision the possibilities and give you solid tools to achieve your goals, while opening your eyes to potential pitfalls that could cost you money, time and frustration.
+Their insights will help you envision the possibilities and give you solid tools to avoid mistakes while achieving your goals.

 Where Theory Meets Reality